 Lecture slides, assignments, and grades will be available through UBC Canvas.
-Lecture slides will be posted one hour before the class.
+Lecture slides will be posted one hour before the class in the Modules section.
 You are also welcome to use the discussion board at the Canvas course page to clarify a difficult topic, arrange to share notes for missed classes, etc.